FionaWright/CherryPip/README.md

 - Click on a pixel to have all rays shot from that pixel next frame store their positions at each bounce
 - That data is then converted into coloured lines so you can follow the rays path

-### (WIP) Spectral Tracer Render Backend
+### Spectral Tracer Render Backend
-- Work in progress, currently doing research
+- CIE2006 + Mallet&Yuksel2019 spectral primary decomposition
+- Many different spectra tests
+- Zero round-trip error
+- Full spectrum or Wavelength-per-ray modes

 ## History